lostmsu/lostmsu.github.io/_posts/2022-4-18-Nevermind-XOR-Deep-Learning-has-an-isssue-with-Sin.md

 ---

-More precisely, even the best neural networks can not be trained to approximate periodic functions using stohastic gradient descent. (empirically, prove me wrong!)
+More precisely, even the best neural networks can not be trained to approximate periodic functions using stochastic gradient descent. (empirically, prove me wrong!)

 <h3>Contents</h3>
 * TOC